jogetoss/hijri-date-picker/README.md

 * The date picker is in Hijri Format
 * Allows to store and load the dates / previous values
 * Allow to customize the display date formats e.g. yy-mm-dd, dd-mm-yy etc
+* Datelist formatter allow to format dates either in hijri or gregorian calendar format

 # Getting Help